Pogadog/anomalizer/README.md

 ![](images/increasing.png)

 * Use a regex filter to pick only metrics relating to heap-size.
-Observe that some are decreasing,
-* some have high variance (red-border), some have medium variance (orange border)
+Observe that some are decreasing, some have high variance (red-border), some have medium variance (orange border).

 ![](images/heap.png)

-* pick one of the heap metrics and find similars: the similars pane will show metrics other than "heap" which are related.
+* Pick one of the heap metrics and find similars: the similars pane will show metrics other than "heap" which are related.
 Interesting metrics can be pinned to the front of the list.

 ![](images/heap-pin.png)

-* checkout scattergrams which are exhibiting hockey-stick behavior (this is a simulated load-test with a 10 request/second constraint and up to 20 client threads accessing it).
+* Checkout scattergrams which are exhibiting hockey-stick behavior (this is a simulated load-test with a 10 request/second constraint and up to 20 client threads accessing it).

 ![](images/hockey-stick.png)